WERS

 WERS (88.9 FM) is one of Emerson College's two radio stations (the other being campus station WECB), located in Boston, Massachusetts, United States.
 Programming features over 20 different styles of music and news, including live performances and interviews.
 WERS stands as the oldest non-commercial radio station in New England, and has been in operation since November 1949.

+Leadership

 Among the founders of the station was WEEI program director Arthur F. Edes, who first taught broadcasting courses at Emerson in 1932 and helped to plan a campus radio station.
 The chief architect of WERS in its early years was Professor Charles William Dudley.
+As of 2026, Emerson College alum Howard Simpson acts as General Manager.

 Translators

 In June 2007, WERS inaugurated a translator station on 96.5 MHz in New Bedford, Massachusetts, relaying WERS's programming to New Bedford and nearby communities.
 Another translator, on 101.5 MHz in Gloucester, Massachusetts, on Cape Ann, went on the air in July 2008.